centrifugal/centrifugo/docs/content/server/private_channels.md

 !!! note
     Connection token and private channel subscription token are different entities.
 Though both are JWT and you can generate them using any JWT library.

+!!! import
+    Even when use subscribeEndpoint to get subscription tokens for private channel, connection token is still needed when connect to the ws server.
+Otherwise, you'll got a "103 permission denied" error

 ## Claims